HL7/fhir-subscription-backport-ig/input/pagecontent/components.md

 In order to support topic-based subscriptions in R4, this guide defines several extensions for use on the [R4 Subscription](http://hl7.org/fhir/subscription.html) resource.
 A list of extensions defined by this guide can be found on the [Artifacts](artifacts.html#3) page.

-In order to link a `Subscription` to a `SubscriptionTopic`, this guide uses the `backport-topic-canonical` extension at the root of the Subscription resource.
-The `backport-topic-canonical` extension holds the canonical URL of the `SubscriptionTopic` that drives the subscription.
+In order to link a `Subscription` to a `SubscriptionTopic`, this guide uses the cross-version `extension-Subscription.topic` extension at the root of the Subscription resource.
+This extension holds the canonical URL of the `SubscriptionTopic` that drives the subscription.
 For more details, please see the [Subscription Profile](StructureDefinition-backport-subscription.html) in this guide.

 #### Subscription Filters